diegofps/patas/README.md

 ## patas draw

 Patas can also help you quickly create basic graphics based on the data in the csv file.
 It provides a wrapper for a few seaborn functions to quickly generate graphics, without needing to create a python script for this.
 If you need complex charts, though, we recommend you use the advanced graphics library of your preference.
-As of now, patas provides four drawing functions: `heatmap`, `categorical`, `bars`, and `lines`.
+As of now, patas provides three drawing functions: `heatmap`, `categorical`, and `lines`.

 ### Heatmap